Ombi-app/Ombi/.github/ISSUE_TEMPLATE.md

-!!
 Version 2.X is not supported anymore.
-Pleas don't open a issue for the 2.x version.
+Please don't open a issue for the 2.x version.
 See https://github.com/tidusjar/Ombi/issues/1455 for more information.